ERC-721a, an optimized version of the classic NFT smart contract has emerged, leaving many creators wondering: which is better?

 So which smart contract should I choose?

-If your users are batch minting several NFTs at a time, then the ERC-721a contract is the clear winner.
+If your users are batch minting NFTs, then the gas savings offered ERC-721a contract is the clear winner.
 It will save your community massively on gas costs and make your collection more appealing at the primary sale.
 Think of it this way: if each user minted 2 NFTs, saving $26 on gas, and sold out your 10,000 NFT collection, your community would save a total of $130,000!

 How do I make a smart contract?